graphql-java/graphql-java/docs/execution.rst

 More complex examples: [StarWars query tests](src/test/groovy/graphql/StarWarsQueryTest.groovy)

 Each graphql field type has a `DataFetcher <src/main/java/graphql/schema/DataFetcher.java>`_ associated with it.
-Often you can rely on ```PropertyDataFetcher <src/main/java/graphql/schema/PropertyDataFetcher.java>`_` to examine Java objects to provide field values from them.
+Often you can rely on `PropertyDataFetcher <src/main/java/graphql/schema/PropertyDataFetcher.java>`_ to examine Java POJO objects to provide field values from them.

-However you will need to wire in top level domain objects via your own custom data fetchers.
+However you will need to wire in your top level domain objects via your own custom data fetchers.
 This might involve making a database call or contacting another system over HTTP.

 graphql-java is not opinionated about how you get your domain data objects, that is very much your concern.
 It is also not